gnisanci96/RISCV_OOO/README.md

 </figure>

 # BRANCH PREDICTION
+### How do branch prediction and Branch Target Buffer help performance of a cpu?
+- When a branch instruction is fetched, the CPU needs to quickly determine:
+- Will the branch be taken or not?
+(Handled by branch predictors like 2-bit predictors, TAGE, etc.)
+- If taken, where does it go?
+(Handled by the BTB).
+- Without a Branch Prediction, the CPU would need to decode the branch instruction and compute the target address, causing a stall.
+The BTB probabilistically eliminates this delay by caching branch target addresses and taken/not-taken result.

+## Branch Prediction Modules
 ### Branch History Table (2-bit Predictor)
 - This project implements 2-bit branch predictor for speculative execution of control transfe instructions.
 - Why 2-bit predictor ?